 To complete the transfer, you must obtain the account information of your chosen bookmaker from its website and process it like a normal internet banking transaction.

-PayPal: PayPal offers a safe way to transfer funds online, with users creating an account via the company’s website.
+PayPal offers a safe way to transfer funds online, with users creating an account via the company’s website.
 From there your bank account, credit and/or debit card are linked to your PayPal account where they are securely stored.

 PayPal users can deposit funds by selecting this option on the bookmaker’s website, with the bookie requiring your PayPal email and your betting account password, with deposits processed immediately when you hit send.

 Because it is linked to your bank account, your PayPal account does not need to have a monetary balance, while security issues are non-existent as PayPal does not share your financial details with bookmakers, whilst it also provides industry-leading fraud protection.
+Nearly all online bookmakers accept Paypal in Australia.

-POLi: This is a method of instant bank transfer and it is available to online punters in Australia and New Zealand.
+This is a method of instant bank transfer and it is available to online punters in Australia and New Zealand.
 Short for Pay OnLine, it is a real time debit system which is able to deposit funds into your online betting account instantaneously.

-It is both confidential and secure, with transfers occurring through the website of each bookmaker.
+Poli betting sites are both confidential and secure, with transfers occurring through the website of each bookmaker.
 Once on the deposits page, customers select their banking institution, enter the deposit amount and their password before confirming the payment.

 Conveniently, you do not need to have an account with POLi, while it is also free with no credit card surcharges or booking fees.
 You can process POLi payments from your PC, mobile and tablet.

-E-Wallets: This is the perfect option for punters who wish to deposit money into their online betting account without sharing any of their personal details with the bookmakers themselves.
+This is the perfect option for punters who wish to deposit money into their online betting account without sharing any of their personal details with the bookmakers themselves.

 To use this method, all you need to do is create an account with one of the e-Wallet websites supported by your chosen bookmaker which you then transfer funds into from your bank account (usually from your credit or debit card).